 This command adds the contents of any two traces, and puts the sum in any trace.
-The action is

-'''
+The action is performed once.
+It is not available for continuous sweeps.
+All traces that are modified are set to View.
+To clear any trace operations, set the trace back to Clear Write, Max Hold, or Min Hold.

-:TRACe:MATH:ADD <dest_trace>,<src_trace>,<src_trace>
+:TRACe:MATH:ADD <dest\trace>,<src\trace>,<src\trace>

-'''

-Example: TRAC:MATH:ADD TRACE2,TRACE1,TRACE3
+Example: TRAC:MATH:ADD TRACE2, TRACE1, TRACE3